JefferyVin/jefferyvin.github.io/source/Diary/index.md

 Spent the day working on duckietown stuff, it really feels like duolingo to me (in a bad way).
 I don't know maybe I will give it a shot tomorrow but today's experience is kind of disappointing.
 What can I do to improve my resume.. hmm

+# Sep 29, 2024

+I want to start runing every morning at 7AM.
+That means I need to wake up at 6:30 every morning.

+# Sep 30, 2024

+OMG OMG OMG I GOT UIUC OFFER
+This is going to be the greatest comeback story of all time.
+I need to accept this offer before 14th.

 <br>
 <br>
 <br>